U.S. states struggle with water woes amid drought

 Despite recent rains the drought continues to expand, with severe or worse drought affecting 83.80 percent of the High Plains region, up from 82.81 percent the prior week, according to the weekly Drought Monitor on Thursday.

-More than half of Texas is having a drought that is rated severe or worse, and more than 95 percent of Oklahoma is rated as experiencing the more serieous category of extreme drought.
+More than half of Texas is having a drought that is rated severe or worse, and more than 95 percent of Oklahoma is rated as experiencing the more serious category of extreme drought.

 The entire state of Kansas is rated in severe drought, with 88 percent of the state falling into the more serious "extreme" drought category.
 The designation comes as farmers struggle to plant winter wheat.